solidrive/solidrive/README.md

-# Coegi - Decentralized file synchronization and sharing
+# SoLiDrive - Decentralized file synchronization and sharing
-Coegi aims to deliver a decentralized alternative to centralized file synchronization and sharing platforms, such as the proprietary Dropbox and Google Drive, as well as the open-source Nextcloud or ownCloud.
+SoLiDrive aims to deliver a decentralized alternative to centralized file synchronization and sharing platforms, such as the proprietary Dropbox and Google Drive, as well as the open-source Nextcloud or ownCloud.
 The decentralization aspect is achieved by making use of the specifications and components which are developed by the [SOLID project][solid].

 ## General questions